Leaking pipes

 Litres of water leaked (per property per day)

 To compare companies of different sizes, the graph shows the volume of water leaked from each company’s pipes compared to the number of properties the company supplies.
-The graph shows how companies compare on leakage over the last three years.
+The graph shows how companies compare on leakage over the last four years.

 Litres of water leaked (per property per day).